2025 Northeast Conference Teacher of the Year

 Eligibility

-Nominations may only come from NECTFL-region state associations.
+Nominations may only come from state partners in the Northeast.
 Successful candidates must be full-time language educators who spend at least fifty-percent (50%) of their time in direct teaching during the year of application with an expectation of teaching during the next two (2) years.

 How to Apply